timbornemann/Income-Insight-Engine/README.md

 With the Income Insight Engine, users can easily log transactions, categorize their spending, and analyze patterns in their financial behavior.
 Whether you're interested in detailed breakdowns of your spending habits or just need a simple way to keep track of finances, this tool provides the necessary features to meet a range of financial management needs.

-## 🚧 Project status: In development 🚧

-The **Income Insight Engine** is currently under development.
-Many of the planned functions and features are full of potential, but are currently still in the development or planning phase.

 ### 🌟 Features

 - **Transaction Management**: Add and delete financial transactions with ease.